-Often when you plan for long golf weekend you try to start out with a good golf course, then a better course, and then finish with the best course.
+Often when you plan for a long golf weekend you try to start out with a good golf course, then a better course, and then finish with the best course.
 But on a recent weekend trip to Scotland it didn’t work out that way; the three courses were simply best, best, and best.

-Edinburgh and St Andrews is where most visitors start their golf excursions to Scotland but we ventured a bit further north to Aberdeenshire and found a bountiful of superb classic golf links.
+Edinburgh and St Andrews are where most visitors start their golf excursions to Scotland but we ventured a bit further north to Aberdeenshire and found a bountiful of superb classic golf links.
 Flying into Aberdeen is easy, with good connections from most of Europe.
 And once in Aberdeen, you have dozens upon dozens of excellent golf within less than a 45-minute drive.

 Royal Aberdeen Golf Club

 First out this weekend was Royal Aberdeen Golf Club.
 The club is close to downtown Aberdeen, and less than 20 minutes from the airport, so even with a flight connection in Amsterdam we easily got there in time for lunch.

 As you enter the clubhouse you are treated to a bit of history.
 To the right just inside the door is a small golf museum.
 One of the items on display is the original ballot box, a small wooden box with two holes with the words ‘Yea’ and ‘Nay’ inscribed.
 The Society of Golfers at Aberdeen, as the club was originally named in 1780, only accepted new members by voting.
 A single ‘Nay’ and you were not accepted!

 Also on display is an original red jacket, the uniform you had to wear to play, complete with gilt metal buttons with the inscription ‘Aberdeen Golf Club’.
 This jacket remained popular all the way up until World War I. Quite a bit more formal than today’s breathable and moisture-wicking golf shirts, but not entirely inappropriate for the sometimes rough Scottish coastal weather.
 Beware of the Haar!